PhD, Waterloo Ontario

 Born in balmy Winnipeg and wandering about, not quite aimlessly, ever since, I’ve been compulsively peripatetic—geographically, occupationally, and intellectually.
 As an anatomy lab instructor, I’ve haunted the halls of the Winnipeg Health Sciences Centre morgue.
 As a public school teacher in Nunavut, I’ve had polar bear for breakfast.
 As a technical communicator, I’ve worked in web and document design and dabbled in Perl, shell scripts, and the now-obsolete ObjectStar database inquiry language.
 And, as an instructor at a number of postsecondary institutions, I’ve had the pleasure of teaching everything from rhetorical theory to comics studies to literary non-fiction.

 I completed my PhD in English at the University of Waterloo, specializing in rhetorical theory (particularly intercultural and cross-cultural rhetoric) and American literature.
-I also have research and teaching interests in cross-cultural communication, professional writing, nonfiction prose studies, and graphic narratives.
+I also have research and teaching interests in cross-cultural communication, professional writing, nonfiction prose studies, and visual rhetoric, including graphic narratives.
 I taught rhetoric and American literature for seven years at Laurentian University, and I’m now delighted to be back at Waterloo teaching writing courses and coordinating and developing the department’s graduate teaching assistants.
+I'm the current president of RhetCanada, the Canadian Society for the Study of Rhetoric.

 - "Rhetoric and the Reluctant Postnationalist."
 Rhetor 7.2.1 (2018): n. pag.
 Web. [forthcoming]